 SEO or Search Engine Optimization, for Small Business is, in itself, a huge topic.
 It has many intricate strategies that can lead you down a rabbit hole.
 There are advanced SEO techniques that would usually require the assistance of an SEO expert or SEO agency.
 However, there are some basic SEO functions that don’t require a marketing degree and will enhance your overall content marketing strategy.

-As mentioned in our blog article how to market your small business; SEO is one of five strategies you can use to market your small business under the umbrella of content marketing.
-At the level we are talking about in this article; SEO should be used in conjunction with the other strategies and not as a stand alone strategy.
+As mentioned in our blog article on how to market your small business; SEO is one of five strategies you can use to market your small business under the umbrella of content marketing.
+At the level we are talking about in this article; SEO should be used in conjunction with the other strategies and not as a stand-alone strategy.
 That’s a whole different level of marketing!

 SEO works by understanding the keywords and phrases that are relevant to your business and putting them in front of the right people at the right time.
 As a coach for instance if you want people to find your website (including social media pages); when they search for “life coach” you must ensure that your content includes the term “life coach”